-- Anticipate Change (get ready for the cheese to move)
+- Anticipate change – be ready for the cheese to move.

-- Adapt to change quickly (The quicker you let go of old cheese, the sooner you can enjoy new cheese)
+- Adapt to change quickly – the sooner you let go of old cheese, the sooner you can enjoy new cheese.

-- Enjoy Change (Savour the adventure and enjoy the taste of new cheese)
+- Enjoy change – savour the adventure and the taste of new cheese.

 - Be ready to change quickly and enjoy it again and again – they keep moving the cheese.